+Source: Invesco.
+For illustrative purposes only.

 The IQS team's investment process is built on the factors Momentum, Quality and Valuation, which can explain the long-term risk and return characteristics of equities.
 The team has identified that some signals within the Quality factor show positive correlation to governance factors.
 The calculation of these Quality signals is part of the daily factor score production and the multi-factor investment process.
 These Quality signals prefer companies with a high balance sheet quality which, for example, buy back shares and do not show disproportionate balance sheet growth.
 Governance factors also prefer companies in which management acts in the interests of shareholders and does not pursue unprofitable business projects.
 Besides the implicit integration via the Quality factor, the team also explicitly uses its measures Adverse ESG Momentum and ESG Exposure Control.
 The team uses these measures to manage the risks which are associated with weakly scoring companies or portfolios.
 For the Adverse ESG Momentum, the investment universe is screened daily for significant ESG downgrades.
 The team's research has shown that companies that experienced severe downgrades tend to underperform their peers in the following months.
 Therefore, the investment in companies which suffered severe downgrades would be restricted.
 Additionally, the team uses the ESG Exposure Control.
 During the regular rebalancing the ESG exposure of the equity portfolio is managed against the exposure of the Fund's equity benchmark, hence the MSCI World Index.
 The team targets an exposure that is approximately at or above benchmark level.
 The key point is guarding against a risk that historically has been small but is expected to be material in the future.
 Using a wide range of data fields provided by MSCI, the investment team is able to define a set of ESG criteria.
 Exclusion criteria and negative criteria can be used to eliminate companies that fail to meet certain ESG criteria, while with positive criteria, companies can be identified, which are particularly characterised by sustainable economic development, positive products or processes.

-For the best-in-class approach, the IQS team uses the ESG score from MSCI.
-The Fund uses the following exclusion criteria:
+With the integrated best-in-class approach, the investment team also focuses on the best performing companies in their sector with respect to the company's ability to transition into a low carbon economy.
+The Fund uses the following exclusion criteria: '